-Capital Asset Type Estimated Useful Life (in years)
+Estimated Useful Life

-Capital Asset Type (III years)
+Capital Asset Type (in years)

-Land improvements 20 20-40
+Land improvements 20

-Buildings
+Buildings 20-40

 Machinery and equipment 5-10

 Vehicles 5

 Infrastructure 50

 The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized and are treated as expenses when incurred.
 Improvements are capitalized.